CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 * key: The name or id that identifies the value
 * frequency: The total count of this value
-* value: The value asigned to the data from the ramp
+* value: The value assigned to the data from the ramp

-We can use these properties to build the Chart bars.
-We get the labels from the `key` property, the data from the `frequency`, and the colors from the `value`:
+These are the properties needed to build the chart bars where the labels come from the `key` property, the data from `frequency`, and the colors from `value`:

 ```js
 // Chart.js set up